Skip to main content

 Pruning

-Cut all stems to 4–6 inches (10–15 cm) in late winter (March) before new growth.
-If stems flop, shear by one-third immediately after bloom in June; regrowth forms a dense mound by late summer.
-Dried stems can be left standing through winter for structural interest.
-No division needed for 15+ years.
+Cut all stems to 4–6 inches (10–15 cm) in late winter (March) before new growth emerges.
+Shearing by one-third immediately after bloom in June restores density if stems have flopped; regrowth forms a full mound by late summer.
+Dried stems can remain standing through winter for structure.

 Pruning Schedule